AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 - Causal multicast: causal ordering
 - **Lamport ordering**

 Simple way to implement atomic orderd for messages comiing from the outern: **one node becomes also the entry element, front end**.
-This solution comes with withdraws:
+This solution comes with drawbacks:

 - SPoF
 - Unfair management: outern neighbors can be favored. **Low cost but unfair.**

 Alternative: mobile co-ordinator with a **Cirtulating token**

-#### how to achieve synchronization
+#### How to achieve synchronization

-synchronization: Ordering on events.
+Synchronization: Ordering on events.
 Provide a consistent view of the system to the entire set of communicating processes.
-Synchronization by using PHYSICAL TIME and PHYSICAL CLOCK – typical on one local environment only, **absolutely not feasible on distributed and global system**.
+Synchronization by using **physical time** and **physical clock** it's typical on one local environment only, **absolutely not feasible on distributed and global system**.

-Enter UCT, universal coordinated time.
+Enter UCT, the universal coordinated time.
 NTP is the synchronization protocol able to achieve an agreement on physical clock.
 Uses a server hierarchy with a small numbers on level to provide clock with small errors.
 Still remains **hard to avoid conflicts and clock drifting with limited overhead**.

 Several Distributed Synchronization Methods: discrete time and ordering of a event subset: